 Advance health care directives are an umbrella term referring to all written instructions regarding your medical care preferences.
 Your family and doctors will consult your advance directives if you’re unable to make your own health care decisions.

-Your Agent only has the powers that you give them.
+Castro valley living trust attorney agents only has the powers that you give them.
 Your agent would make health care decisions for you if you were no longer able to makes these decisions for yourself.
 So long as you are able to make these decisions, only you alone will have the power to do so.
 Further, via your POA document, you are giving your Agent specific directions about the Health care you do or do not want and your Agent is bound to follow those specific directions.

 In California, a Living Will is a written, legal document that spells out which types of life death-delaying measures you want and do not want when death is imminent and you are unable to communicate your wishes; for example, mechanical breathing, feeding tube and resuscitation.
 A Living Will does not authorize any specific person to make and decisions about life sustaining measures, it simple communicate your wishes for you.